Ad Impression Tracking Software: What You Need to Know

 Good tracking gives each paid slot its own record.
 A newsletter top banner, mid-issue ad, and footer logo shouldn't share one count.
 Each slot needs its own placement ID, tracked image, click URL, and UTM content value.

 That rule matters when you sell web banners.
 A served ad isn't always a seen ad.
-Your software should help you explain that gap before a sponsor asks.
+Your ad tracking software should help you explain that gap before a sponsor asks.

-Video placements need a slightly different yardstick.
-The same Google Ad Manager guidance says in-stream video ads need "2 seconds" at the same pixel threshold.
-If you sell both static and video sponsor units, keep those rules separate in your report notes.
+Video placements need a different yardstick.
+The same Google guidance says video ads need "2 seconds" at the same pixel threshold.
+Keep that rule separate if you sell static banners and sponsor video.

 Why Does Ad Impression Tracking Software Matter?